xcart/xcart-docs/_pages/kb_en/modules/special_offers/spend_x_get_y.md

 ![create.png]({{site.baseurl}}/attachments/create.png)

 Once created you'll need to enable the Special Offers panel in the 'Hot Deals' section on the home page (Figure 11).
-For this purpose go to the 'Content: Menus' section in the cart admin area and choose the hot deals available.
+For this purpose go to the 'Content: Menus' section in the store administrator area and choose the hot deals available.

 ![fig 11]({{site.baseurl}}/attachments/menus.png)